rsdoiel/ifs/README.md

 By R. S. Doiel, 2020-05-02

-This is a port of the IFS module described in Martin Reiser and Niklaus Writh's "Programming in Oberon: Steps beyond Pascal and Modula-2".
+This is a port of the IFS module described in Martin Reiser and Niklaus Wirth's "Programming in Oberon: Steps beyond Pascal and Modula-2".
 The code has been adapted from the original Oberon presented in the book to Oberon-7 as described in Wirth's [Project Oberon 2013](http://www.projectoberon.com/).